-The word photochromic comes from two Greek words "photos" meaning light and "Chroma" meaning colour, so photochromatic simply means something that changes colour in response to light.
+The word photochromic comes from two Greek words "photos" meaning light and "Chroma" meaning color, so photochromatic simply means something that changes color in response to light.
 In relation to sunglasses, photochromic lenses darken or lighten dependent on their exposure to ultraviolet (UV) radiation.
 For example, once the UV is removed by walking indoors or reduced by cycling through a forest, the lenses will gradually return to their clear state or a lighter tint respectively.

 What are photochromic sunglasses and how do they work?

 Photochromic lenses darken when exposed to UV light and gradually return to the original state once the light is reduced.
 They protect the eyes in a wide variety of lighting conditions.
 In addition, photochromic lenses provide 100% protection from harmful solar radiation.
 The correct term for these lenses is photochromic or photochromatic, which refers to a specific chemical reaction the lenses have to ultraviolet (UV) radiation.

 Photochromic lenses have millions of molecules of substances such as silver chloride or silver halide embedded in them.
 The molecules are transparent to visible light in the absence of UV light, which is normal for artificial lighting.
 But when exposed to UV rays, as in direct sunlight, the molecules undergo a chemical process that causes them to change shape.
 The new molecular structure absorbs portions of the visible light, causing the lenses to darken.
 The number of molecules that change shape varies with the intensity of the UV rays.